-Other than as set forth in the table and described more fully below, we did not pay any compensation or make any equity awards or non-equity awards to any of our non-employee directors during fiscal year 2019.
+The following table presents the total compensation for each person who served as a non-employee director during fiscal year 2020.
 Directors may be reimbursed for travel and other expenses directly related to their activities as directors.
 Directors who also serve as employees receive no additional compensation for their service as directors.
-During fiscal year 2019, Mr. Van Siclen, our Chief Executive Officer, was a member of our board of directors, as well as an employee, and received no additional compensation for his services as a director.
-See the section titled "Executive Compensation" for more information about Mr. Van Siclen's compensation for fiscal year 2019.
+During fiscal year 2020, Mr. Van Siclen, our Chief Executive Officer, was a member of our board of directors, as well as an employee, and received no additional compensation for his services as a director.
+See the section titled "Executive Compensation" for more information about Mr. Van Siclen's compensation for fiscal year 2020.